readthedocs/sphinx-autoapi/docs/config.rst

         Paths (relative or absolute) to the source code that you wish to generate your API documentation from.

+		If a package directory is specified, the package directory itself will be included in the relative path of the children.
+If an ordinary directory is specified, that directory will not be included in the relative path.

 .. confval:: autoapi_type

 	Default: ``python``